JinYoung-Shin/proj2017/README.md

 	Principle of LSTM is classifying of memory to two class.
 One can be held for long duration of time and the other does not.
 Which means LSTM does not have data vanishing phenomenon.

+2.3 Fields which RNN is used

+	One of the most remarkable feature of RNN is handling with dynamic data.
+	This feature allow RNN to be used in the fields dealing with changable and unsegemented kind of data.

+* RNN used fields
+-Natural Language Processing
+	-Handwriting Recognition
+	-Creation of Text(Message)
+	-Speech Recognition
+	-Machine(Automatic) Translation
+-Image Recognition
+-Video Recognition